 There is a voltage offset for each LEISA quadrant to assure the sensor signal will be in the correct range of the A/D. The offset values are set from a table when Ralph is powered on.
-Un-subtracted mode can be used to evaluate the offset values.
-In un-subtracted readout mode, reset levels are not subtracted from read levels.
+Raw mode data are used to evaluate the offset values.
+In raw mode, reset levels are not subtracted from read levels.
 Both read and reset are transferred.
-The number of values in one data frame of the unsubtracted mode (131,072) is 2x twice that of subtracted mode.
-Read and reset values are interleaved by data line and the number and order of the pixel elements in a line are the same as for subtracted mode readout.
+The number of values in one data frame of raw mode (131,072) is twice that of CDS mode.
+Read and reset values are interleaved by data line and the number and order of the pixel elements in a line are the same as for CDS mode readout.
 The reset of a pixel occurs after the integrated signal is read, so read levels correlate with reset levels recorded in the preceding frame.
-The spacecraft interface supports only uncompressed packetization of the full LEISA array for un-subtracted readout mode.